 Physiotherapy is one of the types of treatment options for knee pain.

 Bracing, popping or surgery may be needed for knee injuries which are caused by ears or those that are trauma-induced.
-In the event of an operation, an individual will probably not be able to use the knee after surgery, and during recovery may need to have crutches or a wheelchair.
+In the event of an operation, an individual will probably not be able to use the knee after surgery and may need crutches or a wheelchair during recovery.

 In some cases, physiotherapy may be needed to help the person recover the movement and strength in their knees and legs.